 Las Vegas has suffered a blow in its bid to stage the heavyweight title trilogy between Tyson Fury and Deontay Wilder over the next six months.

-The new home of NFL Franchise, the Las Vegas Raiders, has been declared a ‘no fans zone’ for until the end of the 2020/21 season.
+The new home of the NFL Franchise, the Las Vegas Raiders, has been declared a ‘no fans zone’ until the end of the 2020/21 season.

-This means if Fury vs Wilder III or even Nevada regular Canelo Alvarez wanted to stage bouts there, they would have to do it completely without a crowd.
+This means if Fury vs Wilder III or even Nevada regular Canelo Alvarez wanted to stage bouts there, they would have to do it entirely without a crowd.

 Explaining the decision, Raiders owner Mark Davis spoke out this week.

-“Well, early on, about three weeks ago, the NFL made the decision that the first eight rows of fans wouldn’t be able to attend the games,” Davis told Raiders Nation Radio.
+“Well, early on, about three weeks ago, the NFL decided that the first eight rows of fans wouldn’t be able to attend the games,” Davis told Raiders Nation Radio.

 “They disregarded our option of putting up hockey glass in the front rows to protect the players from the fans.
-They just felt that the eight rows of fans were going to be excluded from going.
+They just felt that the eight rows of fans would be excluded from going.

 “That meant 8,000 Raider PSL holders for the inaugural season wouldn’t be able to attend the first game.
 That hit me really hard.

 “I felt at that time that if one fan couldn’t go, then I don’t know if any fan should be able to go.

 “What really sealed it, though, was the health aspect of this.
 The uncertainty created by the Coronavirus.
 How vicious it’s been — especially in our valley here.
 It’s growing.